 Our house was covered in yellow and orange streamers, construction zone signs, and balloons.

-- orange and yellow paper streamers (find them here)
+- orange and yellow paper streamers

 - construction zone signs printed on yellow, orange, and white paper

-- “Under Construction” tape (find it here)
+- “Under Construction” tape

-- black plastic table cloth
+- black plastic tablecloth

 - silver plastic cups